And studies show that understanding how to lose belly fat fast and actually doing it is far more important than just mere vanity.

-How to Lose Belly Fat and Body Fat
+How to Lose Belly Fat Fast and Safe

-When you decide to get rid of belly fat, don’t just target the subcutaneous fat that lies directly underneath your skin.
+When you decide to lose belly fat fast, don’t just target the subcutaneous fat that lies directly underneath your skin.
 Also go after the dangerous deeply deposited visceral fat that surrounds your vital organs.

 Research shows that visceral fat not only increases your risk of insulin resistance, diabetes and heart disease, it also contributes to gallstones, psoriasis, fatty liver and possibly even prostate cancer and breast cancer.

-So here’s how to get rid of belly fat – both the visible and invisible:
+So here’s how to lose belly fat fast – both the visible and invisible:

 - If you smoke, quit.